Footgolf: Origins

-A game with roughly similar rules, codeball, attained brief popularity in the United States during the late 1920s and 1930s.
-In September 2009 a version of the game was trademarked in the Instituto Mexicano de la Propiedad Industrial (IMPI) by Francisco Name as "Fut-Golf".
-The sport of footgolf as we know it today (including attire, etiquette and general rules) was created in the Netherlands in 2008 by Bas Korsten and Michael Jansen, who loosely based it on a post-training game played by Korsten's brother—pro-footballer Willem Korsten—during his time at British football club Tottenham Hotspur from 1999 to 2001.
+A game with roughly similar rules, codeball, attained brief popularity in the United States during the late 1920s and 1930s.The sport of footgolf as we know it today (including attire, etiquette and general rules) was created in the Netherlands in 2008 by Bas Korsten and Michael Jansen, who loosely based it on a post-training game played by Korsten's brother—pro-footballer Willem Korsten—during his time at British football club Tottenham Hotspur from 1999 to 2001.
 Players would end training sessions by kicking the footballs from the training pitch back to the changing rooms in as few kicks as possible.
 To officially launch this new sport, in which playing on a regulation golf course is fundamental, Korsten, Jansen and a team of colleagues set up a national and international bond and organised the first tournament (Nederlandse Kampioenschap FootGolf) at Golfbaan Het Rijk van Nijmegen on 6 September 2009.
 This tournament, later televised on RTL7, was played by Dutch professional and ex-professional footballers and won by Theo Janssen.

+In parallel, the sport also began developing in other regions.
+In September 2009, Francisco Name registered the trademark "Fut-Golf" with the Mexican Institute of Industrial Property (IMPI), representing one of the earliest documented references to the sport in Latin America.
+The trademark later became associated with the development and organization of footgolf activities in Mexico.